ToroCraft/Minecoprocessors/README.md

 dec c
 ```
 Next we decrement the value in the `c` register using the `dec` instruction.
-The `dec` instruction is a shorthand verion of `sub c, 1` which will subtract 1 from the value in the `c` register.
+The `dec` instruction is a shorthand version of `sub c, 1` which will subtract 1 from the value in the `c` register.

 ```Assembly
 jnz loop